Is it safe to pursue jobs in Libya now?

 Are Western items available in the shops?

 Increasingly this is the case, but the range of stock is still very limited.
-It is advisable to bring electronic items and transformers with you, and any Western luxury items you may want.
+It is advisable to bring electronic items and transformers and any Western luxury items along when moving to Libya.
 The local fruits and vegetables are of a high quality and also very reasonably priced.
 The most difficult Western amenities to find are cosmetic products.